 How Can You Try It?

 The first two steps of the Olaplex system are for professional use exclusively.
 To find salons that use the Olaplex system, check out its website.

-However, if you're curious about trying it on your own before heading in for the complete treatment, Roberston says it's entirely okay to skip right to step 3.
+If you're curious about trying it on your own before heading in for the complete treatment, Roberston says it's entirely okay to skip right to step 3.
 "Think of Olaplex No.3 as the ultimate mini treatment," she says.
-Many people ask if No.3 will repair hair if you haven't used the first two, and the answer is yes!
-It doesn't replace the in salon system, but it's a great way to test the waters if you're curious."
+"Many people ask if No.3 will repair hair if you haven't used the first two, and the answer is yes!
+It doesn't replace the in-salon system, but it's a great way to test the waters if you're curious."